-This course is a laboratory to accompany CHM 131.
-Emphasis is placed on laboratory experiences that enhance materials presented in CHM 131.
-Upon completion, students should be able to utilize basic laboratory procedures and apply them to chemical principles presented in CHM 131.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in natural sciences.
-(F, SP, S) 28160
+This course is a laboratory for CHM 130.
+Emphasis is placed on laboratory experiences that enhance materials presented in CHM 130.
+Upon completion, students should be able to utilize basic laboratory procedures and apply them to chemical principles presented in CHM 130.
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(F) 28160